Ecosystem of Tools

 While the Go language itself is a study in minimalism, its true power is unlocked through this ecosystem.
 You can

 dependencies effortlessly using the go.mod file and the go get command.
-You can install binaries directly to your path
+You can install binaries directly to your GOPATH

 with go install, and manage Go-specific environment variables via go env.